uwdata/draco/README.md

 <img src="logos/dark/logo-dark.png" width=300></img>

-Try Draco in the browser at https://uwdata.github.io/draco.
+Try Draco in the browser at https://uwdata.github.io/draco-editor.
+The code for the editor is at https://github.com/uwdata/draco-editor.
 Note that we use [Emscripten](https://github.com/kripken/emscripten) to compile the constraint solver for the web.

 ## Status